-Purpose: This study aimed to compare treatment outcomes of different ovulation induction protocols with combination of clomiphene citrate and recombinant gonadotropin in infertile women with polycystic ovary syndrome (PCOS) undergoing an intrauterine insemination cycle.
+Purpose: This study aimed to compare treatment outcomes of different ovulation induction (OI) protocols with combination of clomiphene citrate (CC) and recombinant gonadotropin in infertile women with polycystic ovary syndrome (PCOS) undergoing an intrauterine insemination (IUI) cycle.

-Methods: In this retrospective cohort study, a total of 75 patients with PCOS undergoing ovulation induction (OI) and intrauterine insemination (IUI) cycles with a combination of clomiphene citrate (CC) and recombinant gonadotropins were evaluated.
-Participants were divided into two groups according to their ovulation induction protocol: Group 1 (sequential protocol [SP]: OI with CC plus gonadotropin started on the fourth or fifth day of CC treatment; n=37), Group 2 (modified sequential protocol [MSP]: OI with CC was started on days 2-5 of the cycle, and gonadotropin was added once the dominant follicle size reached over 10 mm; n=38).The two groups were compared for cycle cancellation, absence of follicular development, multifollicular development, ovulation rate, implantation, clinical pregnancy, ongoing pregnancy and abortion rates.
+Methods: In this retrospective cohort study, a total of 75 patients with PCOS undergoing OI and IUI cycles with a combination of CC and recombinant gonadotropins were evaluated.
+Participants were divided into two groups according to their (OI) protocol: group 1 [sequential protocol (SP): OI with CC plus gonadotropin started on the fourth or fifth day of CC treatment; n=37], group 2 [modified sequential protocol (MSP): OI with CC was started on days 2-5 of the cycle, and gonadotropin was added once the dominant follicle size reached over 10 mm; n=38].
+The two groups were compared for cycle cancellation, absence of follicular development, multifollicular development, ovulation rate (OR), implantation, clinical pregnancy, ongoing pregnancy and abortion rates.

 Results: Demographic features were distributed homogenously between the groups.
-The number of days of gonadotropin use was also significantly higher in Group 1 (6.37 ± 2.58 days) than in Group 2 (3.15 ± 1.74 days) (p < 0.0001).
-Similarly, the total gonadotropin dose was significantly higher in Group 1 (477.36 ± 316.19 IU) compared to Group 2 (188.15 ± 168.83 IU) (p < 0.0001).
-Multifollicular development in Group 1 was significantly higher than in Group 2 (p=0.01).
-The ovulation rate was 84.8% in Group 1 and 89.5% in Group 2.
-The ongoing pregnancy rate was found to be 14.3% for Group 1 and 11.8% for Group 2.
+The number of days of gonadotropin use was also significantly higher in group 1 (6.37 ± 2.58 days) than in group 2 (3.15 ± 1.74 days) (p<0.0001).
+Similarly, the total gonadotropin dose was significantly higher in group 1 (477.36 ± 316.19 IU) compared to group 2 (188.15 ± 168.83 IU) (p<0.0001).
+Multifollicular development in group 1 was significantly higher than in group 2 (p=0.01).
+The OR was 84.8% in group 1 and 89.5% in group 2.
+The ongoing pregnancy rate was found to be 14.3% for group 1 and 11.8% for group 2.

-Conclusions: MSP may help reduce multifollicular development, potentially lowering costs and improving patient compliance by decreasing the duration and doses of gonadotropin treatment compared to SP in PCOS patients resistant to CC.
+Conclusion: MSP may help reduce multifollicular development, potentially lowering costs and improving patient compliance by decreasing the duration and doses of gonadotropin treatment compared to SP in PCOS patients resistant to CC.
 Furthermore, when compared to SP, MSP can provide similar ongoing pregnancy rates.

-Key words: Ovulation induction, clomiphene citrate, sequential protocol, modified sequential protocol, polycystic ovary syndrome.
+Keywords: Ovulation induction, clomiphene citrate, sequential protocol, modified sequential protocol, polycystic ovary syndrome.